Gel Pack

 Hot or Cold Gel Pack

 These little hot and cold gel packs are amazingly useful to reduce pain, bruising and inflammation after injury.
 I think every household should keep a couple of them handy in the freezer or ice-box of a fridge.
-You never know when you might need one in a hurry.
+You never know when you might need one in a hurry and they are also very helpful during injury recovery.

 Next time you get a bruise playing sport or strain a muscle in the garden or get any sort of knock, do what the professional athletes do - grab a cold gel pack from the freezer and chill the injury.
 Chilling stops the pain, reduces inflammation and minimises bruising, just don't overdo it - stop when it's nearly numb and repeat the process every hour or two if you need to.